1st Mini Album (Jung Joon-young EP): Composition and singles

 He proved his ability as a musician by participating in composing and writing lyrics on two songs.
 He composed the western style rock song "Take Off Mask" with Lee Ji Hoon, which features his unique musical style and slightly exaggerates his vocal color.

-He also participated in writing lyrics and composing the rock ballad "아는 번호 (Missed Call)" which expresses the depressed feeling of a man who still misses a former girlfriend with a dark and sad melody and lyrics.
+He also participated in writing lyrics and composing the rock ballad "Missed Call" (아는 번호), which expresses the depressed feeling of a man who still misses a former girlfriend with a dark and sad melody and lyrics.
 It combines a band sound and orchestra sound perfectly.

-Other singles : "Be Stupid" and "정말?
-(Really?)"

-"Be Stupid" is an upbeat song with a rock punk beat that includes a Japanese rock feeling and its lyrics seem to talk about his own style.
-It expresses free, easy-going, and self-satisfied life style "Be Stupid".

-"정말?
-(Really?)" is a bright pop rock with a band sound that blends beautifully with string arrangements.
+"Be Stupid" is an upbeat song with a rock punk beat that includes a Japanese rock feeling.
+It expresses living a free, easy-going, and self-satisfied life.
+"Really?" (정말?) is a bright pop rock song with a band sound that blends string arrangements.